MediaComem/comem-archioweb/subjects/npm/README.md

 <img src='images/popular-packages.png' width='100%' />

-It contains [more than double the next most populated package registry][modulecounts] (the Apache Maven repository).
+It contains more than double the number of packages of the next most populated package registry (the Apache Maven repository).